OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 This is what the Lord says: “Behold, an eagle is swooping down, spreading its wings over Moab.

 ## Jeremiah 48:41
 Kerioth will be captured and the strongholds taken.
-In that day the hearts of Moab’s warriors will be like the heart of a woman in labour.
+In that day the hearts of Moab’s warriors will be like the heart of a woman in labor.

 ## Jeremiah 48:42
 Moab will be destroyed as a nation because she defied the Lord.